Purple-Bit-Logic-Hackcation/Login-Page/README.md

 #### [link for demo](https://youtu.be/JDW8dxhyUMo)

 ## Theme :
 #### It is a project based on EdTech.
-A man without education is like a buiding without Education.
+A man without education is like a buiding without Foundation.
 During this pandemic it has become difficult for many students get access to education.
 But this app is a complete solution to that problem which helps students to learn and grow. 👩‍🎓👨‍🎓

 ## Aim :
 #### To make learning more intresting.😊